 Technology Transfer / Patents & Licensing

 The Technology Transfer Office promotes and facilitates business development and entrepreneurship by bringing researchers together with experienced entrepreneurs and investors to form companies for the purpose of commercializing USF technologies.
 Our office is dedicated to helping to create and foster new start-up companies that will create jobs and provide mutually beneficial relationships to advance researchers' technology and to bring their services into the marketplace for the public good.
-If you are interested in working with or learning more about start-ups based on USF technology, please review our list of start-up companies and our list of potential start-up companies (preselected technologies which are positioned for start-up company opportunities).
+If you are interested in working with or learning more about start-ups based on USF technology, please review our list of start-up companies.
 If you are an entrepreneur interested in reviewing technologies for a potential start-up company, we invite you to browse our licensing opportunities.